April 6, 2023

 Renter Interview: Cross-Country Road Trip with a Dog

 Edwin and Kelly went on an amazing cross-country road trip in November 2018 for 3.5 weeks to help their pup, Lion, prepare for an upcoming 14-hour flight from LA to Taiwan.
-Learn more about how they navigated their road trip with a dog in our interview below!
+Learn more about how they navigated their cross country road trip with a dog in our interview below!

 How did you initially decide to go on a campervan trip?

 We had lived in NYC for about 8 years now, and decided that we wanted to move to San Francisco to be closer to family.
 We then decided that if we were both going to quit our jobs and make a cross country move like that, it’s one of the few opportunities where both of us will not be working.
 So we decided that we want to take some time off to travel before we settle down a bit in SF.
 With that in mind, we decided that we wanted to try living abroad for a bit in Taiwan.
 But we also have a pup (Insta: @halflionhalfpup), and couldn’t imagine the thought of leaving him behind for 6-12 months with family/friends here in the US.
 So then we had to think about how to bring Lion (our pup) with us to Taiwan.

 We knew he’d have to fly in cargo while crated, which is very scary for dogs.
 So with that being said, we decided we want to get Lion as prepared as possible for his flight.
 Both of us haven’t seen much of the US aside from the West and East coasts, so we decided to do a cross country road trip and bring Lion along so that he would get used to being in a moving vehicle for long periods of time, and also be in a crate.
 We both also love the outdoors and thought it would be a lot of fun and exciting to be camping across the country and doing lots of hikes.
 So in summary, the main purpose of the trip was really to prepare Lion for flight, but driving cross country and having Lion in a moving vehicle for long periods of time!